GluuFederation/docs-ce-prod/docs/source/installation-guide/index.md

 3. From the menu, choose `Compute` > `Virtual Machine` > `From Gallery` branch.

-4. Choose Ubuntu Server 14.04 LTS or CentOS 6.7.
+4. Choose the operating system.
 Remember to set selinux to permissive if you choose CentOS.

 5. Provide a name for the VM in the `Virtual Machine Name` field and use `Standard` for `Tier`.